 - National Summit on the Control of Agricultural Injury and Death in Canada - June 2016, Saskatoon.
-Partners: Agrivita Canada, Canadian Centre for Health and Safety in Agriculture, U of S, Centre for Research Expertise in Occupational Disease, University of Toronto.
+Partners: Agrivita Canada, Canadian Centre for Rural and Agricultural Health, U of S, Centre for Research Expertise in Occupational Disease, University of Toronto.
 International Panel of Experts led each topic area.
 Principle issues and topics for applied science research considered in the context of the Hierarchy of Control by stakeholders.

 - Workplace Safety Meeting - September 2016, Workplace Safety Prevention Services (WSPS), Toronto.
 Results of Summit taken to Ontario stakeholders.